Cheyenne: Enemies and warrior culture

-Like many other plains Indian nations, the Cheyenne were a horse and warrior people who developed as skilled and powerful mounted warriors.
-A warrior was viewed by the people not as a maker of war but as a protector, provider, and leader.
-Warriors gained rank in Cheyenne society by performing and accumulating various acts of bravery in battle known as coups.
+Like many other Plains Indian nations, the Cheyenne were a horse and warrior people who developed as skilled and powerful mounted warriors.
+A warrior in Cheyenne society is not a fighter but also a protector, provider, and leader.
+Warriors gained rank in Cheyenne society by performing and accumulating various acts of bravery in battle known as counting coups.
 The title of war chief could be earned by any warrior who performs enough of the specific coups required to become a war chief.

-Specific warrior societies developed among the Cheyenne as with other plains nations.
+Specific warrior societies evolved.
 Each society had selected leaders who would invite those that they saw worthy enough to their society lodge for initiation into the society.
 Often, societies would have minor rivalries; however, they might work together as a unit when warring with an enemy.
 Military societies played an important role in Cheyenne government.
 Society leaders were often in charge of organizing hunts and raids as well as ensuring proper discipline and the enforcement of laws within the nation.
-Each of the six distinct warrior societies of the Cheyenne would take turns assuming the leadership role within the nation.
+Each of the six distinct warrior societies of the Cheyenne took turns leadering the nation.
 The four original military societies of the Cheyenne were the Swift Fox Society, Elk Horn Scrapper or Crooked Lance Society, Shield Society, and the Bowstring Men Society.
 The fifth society is split between the Crazy Dog Society and the famous Dog Soldiers.
-The sixth society is the Contrary Warrior Society, most notable for riding backwards into battle as a sign of bravery.
-All six societies and their various branches exist among the Southern and Northern Cheyenne Nations in present times.
-Warriors used a combination of traditional weapons such as various types of war clubs, tomahawks, bows and arrows, and lances as well as non-traditional weapons such as revolvers, rifles, and shotguns acquired through raid and trade.
+The sixth society is the Contrary Warrior Society, most notable for riding backward into battle as a sign of bravery.
+All six societies and their various branches exist among the Southern and Northern Cheyenne nations in present times.

+Warriors used a combination of weapons from war clubs, tomahawks, and bows and arrows, and lances to firearms acquired through raiding and trade.